President of Adib Group Inc

 Dr. Adib holds an MBA, PhD and Master of engineering from the University of Connecticut and has a broad background in the field of design and construction.
-He has managed structural design as well as protective design upgrades to structures of major significance in the United States and abroad.
-A licensed professional engineer in many states and has been a key person in delivering significant projects in US, Europe, Middle East and Southeast Asia.
+He is a licensed professional engineer in many states and has been a key person in delivering significant projects in US, Europe, Middle East and Southeast Asia.
 He is a Fellow of the American Society of Civil Engineers (ASCE) and has served on the Board of Governors of the ASCE Structural Engineering Institute and a board member of the University of Connecticut New York City Alumni Chapter as well as Weidlinger Associates, The S/L/A/M Collaborative and Somerset Square Constructors.

 Scott Beecher is an Engineering Fellow at Pratt & Whitney in East Hartford, CT and a Designated Engineering Representative (DER) for the Federal Aviation Administration.
 He has worked over 35 years in the aerospace software development domain primarily between UTAS and Pratt & Whitney.
 He has been primarily involved in software development and the certification process for Full Authority Digital Engine Controls (FADECs).
 He has most recently been working on the Next Generation Product Family (NGPF).

 Mr. Beecher received a B.S. degree in Computer Science Engineering from the University of Connecticut in 1980.
 He has been inducted into the Academy of Distinguished Engineers at UConn.
 He received his M.S. degrees in Computer Science and Business Management from RPI, Hartford.
 He is currently president and a founding member of the UCONN Computer Science Engineering Advisory Board.
 For the past 8 years, he has been instructor for the software engineering course for the Federal Aviation Administration Academy, Oklahoma City, OK.